pratkpranav/Popcorn_Shared_Memory_Messaging_Layer/README.md

 ----------------------------------  FINAL CODE -------------------------------------------

-final_arm.c :- This file has the messaging layer code to be installed in ARM processor.
-The code doesn't uses interrupts. final_x86.c :- This file has the messaging layer code to be installed in ARM processor.
+final_arm.c :- This file has the messaging layer code to be installed in ARM  VM.
+The code doesn't uses interrupts. final_x86.c :- This file has the messaging layer code to be installed in x86 VM.
 The code doesn't uses interrupts.

 Use:-